Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 It may be awhile before you have horses eligible for awards and/or stable achievements, but it never hurts to start working toward them.
 There are many different awards your horses can earn ranging from things like winning series races to earning a Performance Merit or Distinction.
 Many of these awards will not only give you bragging rights but also reward you with cash, PC, and/or special items.
 More information on these prizes can be found in the Racing and Breeding sections of the wiki.|

 Achievements, on the other hand, are accomplishments you earn by doing a wide variety of things on FFH.
-Some of these go hand-in-hand with horse awards, while others can be earned for silly things like breeding a 6 potential, owning a Horse Trader bred horse who maxes at 50/55+ potential, replying to news posts, and participating in games or events on FFH.
+Some of these go hand-in-hand with horse awards, while others can be earned for silly things like breeding a 6 potential horse, owning a Horse Trader bred horse who maxes at 50/55+ potential, replying to news posts, and participating in games or events on FFH.
 Start looking at the achievements available early on and you'll know exactly what you want to work toward.
+When you look at your achievements, make sure you hit 'check achievements' at the top of the page -- this will allow you to check off any you've completed!
 Along the way, you might surprise yourself by earning some of the fun 'Kicks & Whinnies' hidden achievements too!
-Not all achievements have PC rewards, but enough of them do that they can provide you with a slow but steady PC income.
+Not all achievements have monetary rewards, but enough of them do that they can provide you with a slow but steady PC income.

 |Once you have the seventh Business skill, you will gain the ability to purchase partnerships in bred (not Select Sale) yearlings owned by other players.
 Once the yearlings you have partnered begin racing, you will gain partnership earnings every time they earn money in a race.
 Partnerships can be very lucrative, so it is recommended that you purchase the maximum amount you are allotted every year.
 Buying partnerships will also allow you to participate in Green to Gold, which is free to enter and gives valuable items to the winner (which could then be sold for PC or FFH cash).|